roshkins/zooberx/README.md

 # Wildebeests and Where to Find Them

 # How to run the project:

+ Set an environment variable "mode" to "PROD".
 There is a script, "init.bat" that launches both packages on different ports for Windows machines.
 On other machines: "cd ./frontend" -> "npm start".
 Then "cd ../backend" -> "npm start".
 View the frontend at "http://localhost:3000".

 ## Tests
 # backend
  Set an environment variable "mode" to "TEST" (all caps).
 Make sure the project isn't running.
-In powershell, the command is: '$env:mode = "TEST"'.
+In powershell, the command is: $env:mode = "TEST".

  In your cli: "cd ./frontend" -> "npm test". "cd ../backend" -> "npm test".
 ## Docs